 The guidelines listed below are offered to guide students in their preparation for the various examinations, although individual study must be done in areas not covered by course offerings.
 Courses bearing the 700-level numbers are seminars, and various sections of these seminars are typically offered in a given semester, depending on the interests of the resident faculty and students.
 Each semester there are normally a number of seminars dealing with geographical areas, particular language families, the structures of individual languages, and particular theoretical problems.
 A major portion of the work done beyond the MA level is in seminars and in directed research.

-The department offers MA Plan A, Plan B, and Plan C programs.
-In addition to the university-wide residence requirements of a minimum of two semesters of full-time work, all three programs require that students demonstrate competence in one language other than their native language.
+The department offers MA Plan A and Plan B programs.
+In addition to the university-wide residence requirements of a minimum of two semesters of full-time work, the programs require that students demonstrate competence in one language other than their native language.

 Plan A requires a thesis (9 credit hours) and a minimum of 21 credit hours of course work.
 A final oral examination covering the thesis and related areas is also required.

 Plan B requires a minimum of 30 credit hours plus a final project near the end of course work.

 The required 30 hours of course work must be taken for a letter grade (not CR/NCR or Audit), of which 18 hours must be at the 600-level or above, including 3 hours of a 700-level seminar.
 Students may choose between three "streams": Linguistic Analysis, Experimental Linguistics, and Language Documentation and Conservation.
 For all streams there is a core list from which different numbers of courses are to be selected.
 For details, see our MA manual, via www.ling.hawaii.edu/graduate-program-overview.